alastairrushworth/htmldf/README.md

   - RSS feeds
   - image links
   - twitter, github and linkedin profiles
+  - the inferred programming language of any text with code tags
   - page size, generator and server
   - page accessed date
   - page published or last updated dates